What does "overgrown" actually mean in Northern California?

 | Slope, oak protection, or rough access | Add 20-40% | Slower production, walk-paths, protected zones |

-What clearing usually does not include
+What does clearing usually not include?

 - Stump grinding below the surface (priced separately when needed)